kelvinink/dissertation/dissertation_docs/submit_works/final_report/draft1.md

 For many years, ETL (Extract, Transform and Load) is the mainstrem procedure for business intelligence and data analysis.
 The first step is to extract data from multiple sources.
 The extracted data is then processed in the transform stage.
 Finally, these data are loaded to target data store.

 <todo>MapReduce</todo>
+MapReduce is a framework that can process large datasets in parallel.
+Compared to ETL, mapreduce is more scalable and can provide higher throughput.
+MapReduce is compose of three core operations: map, shuffle and reduce.

 <todo>Hadoop</todo>
 <todo>Kappa architecture and Lambda Architecture</todo>
 Lambda architecture is a data processing architure that is capable of dealing with massive amount of data.
 It mixes both batch and stream processing methods.
 Lambda architecture is compose of batch layer and speed layer.
 The batch layer is focus on increasing the accuracy by taking account into all available data.
 The speed layer is focus on providing immediate view to the new incoming data.